AKSW/Mandolin/README.md

 MANDOLIN
 ========

-*Markov Logic Networks for the Discovery of Links.*
+*The best modules for Markov Logic Networks condensed in one framework.*

 ## Requirements